 At IPL, we see plastic as a circular resource for the future.
 We continuously innovate to deliver circular solutions, which in turn enable our customers to deliver on their own sustainable product commitments.

 The conversation on plastics is beginning to mature, which recognizes that switching to alternative packaging may have unintended consequences.
 As an industry we must address packaging material use more holistically.

-At IPL all our products are recyclable and can be re-used to grow the circular economy.
+At IPL, all our products are recyclable and can be returned back into the circular economy.
 Our products continue to evolve to meet our customers’ design standards for recyclability.

 We actively promote increasing amounts of recycled content in our products, while continuously inviting customers to do the same in their designs.
 To bring this agenda forward, we have recently developed take-back programs for our larger format environmental bins, which is accelerating the use of recycled plastics and our customers’ sustainability commitments.